ymzayek/yeastcells-detection-maskrcnn/README.md

 You can visualize the segmentations and tracks in a movie using `visualize.create_scene` and `visualize.show_animation`.
 Further, you can use `visualize.select_cell` to select a particular cell by label and zoom in on it to observe it better in the movie.
 The movie displayed with default options gives each cell a unique color that stays the same throughout the movie if the cell is tracked correctly.
 You also have the options to display the label number by setting the parameter `labelnum` to `True`.

-**Feature extraction**
+**Infomration and feature extraction**

-This pipeline allows you to extract several features about the detected yeast cells in the time-series.
+This pipeline allows you to extract infomration about the detected yeast cells in the time-series.
 The `features.group` function groups the segmentations by frame.
 You can use the `features.get_seg_track` function to find the number of segmentations and number of tracked cells (in total or by frame).
 The `features.extract_contours` function gives the contour points [x,y] for each segmentation.
 The `features.polygons_per_cluster` function uses the [Shapely](https://shapely.readthedocs.io/en/stable/manual.html) polygon class to output polygons for each label.
-The polygon class can be used to extract the area of the polygon and plot it over time.
+The polygon class can be used to extract the area in pixels of the polygon and plot it over time.

 <table>
   <tr>